jeroenpeeters/thesis/README.md

  - [ ] Identify improvements with thorough problem analysis
  - [ ] Realize the improvements
  - [ ] Report on the performance of the improved situation

+# Notes
+ - Tooling (maven, etc.) needs to be installed in Jenkins on initial setupp

 # Popularity